 “At a time when manufacturing has captured the imagination of our leaders and the American people, I know our policymakers are eager to implement a strategy that will make our companies as competitive as possible in every market.
 I see the Ex-Im Bank as a vital component of that strategy.” – NAM President and CEO Jay Timmons (April 6, 2017)

-Mr. Timmons was joined on stage by BTE Technologies President Charles Wetherington, who highlighted the import role that the Ex-Im Bank plays in supporting small business exporters.
+Mr. Timmons was joined on stage by BTE Technologies President Charles Wetherington, who highlighted the important role that the Ex-Im Bank plays in supporting small business exporters.